Gary Burchell/Getty Images

 So, forget about working for the closely held business, or even managing it yourself to save money.

-"It's potentially even more risky" than investing in mortgages, says Evensky.
+"It's potentially even more risky" than investing in mortgages, says Harold Evensky, chairman of Evensky & Katz/Foldes Financial Wealth Management in Coral Gables, Florida.
 The long-term value is likely the capital gain if the business rises in value.
 "That's not a very effective use of an IRA," he says.

 The fact that you can only be a passive investor also is a concern.
-"You have to ask yourseIf, does this investment make sense, no matter where the money is coming from?" he says.
+"You have to ask yourself, does this investment make sense, no matter where the money is coming from?"
+Evensky says.